Commitment to Renewing Life

 Scope

-Renewable energy generated from biomass in our industrial units and exported to the National Interconnected System.
+Renewable energy generated from black liquor and forest biomass in our industrial units and exported to the National Interconnected System.

 baseline